mjgorman/twc_tattler/README.md

 twc-tattler - Script will run and ping google dns and record the results in sqlite db

-twc-tattler-stats - Script will run and generate stats, email them via sendgrid (WIP)
+twc-tattler-stats - Script will run and generate stats, email them via sendgrid